Tybee Island may be just 18 miles from Historic Savannah, but it can feel like it’s a world away.

 1102 Hwy 80 | 912-786-8732

 Kayaking is an awesome way to enjoy the waterways, alone or with the kids.
-Sea Kayak Georgia offers rentals for decked or sit-on-top kayaks .. and also canoes.
+Sea Kayak Georgia offers tours for decked or sit-on-top kayaks, SUPs, and canoes.

 When Sue visited, she put in her kayak along the creek behind Georgia Sea Kayak.
 Here is her story: